Ricardosgeral/relier-web/README.md

 ## Live streaming of test sensor data from [relier acquisition system](https://github.com/Ricardosgeral/relier)

-This repository contains the code and all the instructions to deploy in the web a python app to live monitor the sensors recorded with **relier** acquisition system.
-This should be the look of the application which is deployed to *https://<APP_NAME>.herokuapp.com/*  (choose your <APP_NAME>).
+This repository contains the code, files and all the instructions to deploy a web app that allows live monitoring of the the data sensors acquired with **relier** acquisition system.
+The app should have the following layout after deploy to *https://<APP_NAME>.herokuapp.com/*  (uou can choose your <APP_NAME>).

 ![relier-web](images/website.png)